-After the fire, the owners walked away and Strawberry Place came back to the Cuccias to stay.
+After the fire, the Cuccias re-acquired their beloved Strawberry Place.
 In 1990, Vinnie’s parents called him with an offer,“You always wanted to run a restaurant.
 How about you start a few months from now.”
 Vinnie was studying Small Business Management at Quinnipiac College.
 “I learned more from working with my mother and father in my first six months than I did in four years of college,” Vinnie said.
 During this period, the interior of the restaurant was renovated with custom woodwork including tables and finishes by Joseph Capasso.

 “When I came back, I became Chief Cook and Bottle Washer,” Vinnie remembers.
 But until her death in 2006, Cecelia Cuccia continued to maintain her post at the century old register.
 Vinnie now plays that role.
 Having grown up in the restaurant, he has quickly assumed the role of presiding elder.
 “This has always been a family place.
 You watch kids being born and you follow them up.
 There are customers who come that I remember as kids.
 Now they are bringing their kids here.”

 The future of the Strawberry Place as a family business seems secure.
-Joining Vinnie to staff the operation are his sister, Jody, his brother-in-law Karl and his nieces, Alaina, Jennifer, Taylor and Dominique are on staff.
+Joining Vinnie to staff the operation are his sister, Jody, his brother-in-law, Karl, and his nieces, Alaina, Jennifer, Taylor, Dominique, and long-time employees who feel like family.
 Vinnie’s children Gianna and Vinny Jr. are often around, adding to the restaurant’s family-friendly ambiance.
 Apparently Vinnie’s son is also taking notes.
 “The other day, Vinnie Jr. was talking about the new items that he wants to put on the menu when he takes over,” the proud father reported.